 Alternative Dispute Resolution: Alternative methods to help people resolve legal conflicts with a neutral third party facilitator, before they go to court.

-Arbitration: A dispute resolution process where two parties present their case to a third party panel, and the panel makes a decision on behalf of the parties.
+Arbitration: A dispute resolution process where two parties present their case to an arbitrator or three person panel, and the arbitrator or the panel makes a binding decision on the disputed issue.

 Assets-Non-Marital: Those items which were brought to the marriage by the parties which have not been altered or co-mingled.
 Also includes possessions held specifically by one party (e.i. inheritances, trust funds).

 Confidentiality: Classifying as confidential, in a strict private matter.
 An effort is made to avoid undue invasion of privacy.